 I consider myself a pretty good cook, but whenever I venture outside the Western tradition I try to seek out people who know more about the food than I do.
 In this case, my friend Jax Phongsavath’s mom.
 Jax is as American as I am, but her mom is from Thailand.

-So nervously I ran my green curry past her.
+Nervously, I ran my green curry past her.
 I was overjoyed to get the “Thai Mom Seal of Approval” for that recipe.
 Only thing Jax said to me was that her mom usually made red curry with duck.

 So here it is: Red curry duck with a Thai mom’s seal of approval.
 Hope you like it!

-Serve with white steamed rice and a crisp beer, or an off-dry white wine such as a Gewurztraminer.
+Serve this with white steamed rice and a crisp beer, or an off-dry white wine such as a Gewurztraminer.
 Once you make this recipe, you can reheat it as leftovers for a few days.

 If you’re looking for something Asian, but a little different to make with your duck legs, try my Sriracha Honey Lime Duck Legs instead.

 - 1 tablespoon peanut oil

 - 1 tablespoon minced lemongrass (optional, white parts only)

 - 1 yellow onion, sliced thinly top to root

 - 2 to 6 small hot chiles, chopped